eightsmile/cfa/Ethics.md

 - Keep (1) current (2) prior (3) prospect clients, except (1) 违法 (2) 法律要求 (3) 客户同意
 - Disclose - illegal
 - 若 accidentally disclose confidential info，可以补救
+- cite the name of people who is under investigation   also violate code and standard
+  - Kovi violated Standard III(E), Preservation of Confidentiality, by citing the name of the individual currently under the regulator’s investigation.

 ### IV.
 Loyalty to Employer